Star Formation and Chemical Enrichment in Protoclusters: Discussions

-As we saw in the lower left panel of Fig.~\ref{fig:radial_prof}, all of our galaxy clusters have a cool-core with $\log K/K_{500}=-1.5$ at $\log R/R_{500}=-2$ which is below the observed data \citep{Pratt10} and the EAGLE-like simulation \citep{Altamura2022arXiv}.
+As we saw in the Fig.~\ref{fig:rad_K_R500}, all of our galaxy clusters have a cool-core with $\log K/K_{500}=-1.5$ at $\log R/R_{500}=-2$ which is below the observed data \citep{Pratt10} and the EAGLE-like simulation \citep{Altamura2022}.
 Our slope is slightly shallower than \citet{Voit_Kay_Bryan2005} model.
-According to \citet{Altamura2022arXiv}, the presence or absence of AGN feedback changes the entropy profile only slightly. \citet{Altamura2022arXiv} uses SPHENIX SPH \citep{Borrow2022} as their SPH scheme, and we use the density--independent formulation of SPH (DISPH) \citep{Saitoh_Makino13}, which may cause the discrepancy.
+According to \citet{Altamura2022}, the presence or absence of AGN feedback changes the entropy profile only slightly. \citet{Altamura2022} uses SPHENIX SPH \citep{Borrow2022} as their SPH scheme, and we use the density--independent formulation of SPH (DISPH) \citep{Saitoh_Makino13}, which may cause the discrepancy.
 The Santa Barbara Cluster Comparison Project \citep{Frenk1999} showed that the SPH code does not generate an entropy core, and there is a systematic discrepancy with the mesh code.
 However, in the idealized simulation of \citet{Saitoh16}, DISPH can generate an entropy core similar to quasi-Lagrangian schemes such as moving-mesh and mesh-free methods.
 Therefore, it is possible that the cool-cores in our simulations are due to SN feedback or the formation process of galaxy clusters rather than numerical methods.
+To address this issue, it is necessary to simulate the same cluster using the same physics model but with a different numerical scheme.
+Additionally, the effects of thermal and kinetic SN feedback on star formation and the physical properties of the intracluster medium should be considered carefully, and we need to perform additional simulations with different feedback models.
+These simulations will be part of our future work.